Unlimity/Stinson/README.md

 ### View implementation

-Finally, when everything is done you are ready to implement the view and get things going. `rx-android` implementation provides you with four classes that can help you concentrate on writing logic, instead of paying attention to state saving, dealing with configuration changes and binding to your presenter.
-These classes are: `StinsonRxActivity`, `StinsonRxAppCompatActivity`, `StinsonRxFragment` and `StinsonRxSupportFragment`.
-Here's the example using `StinsonRxActivity` as base class:
+Finally, when everything is done you are ready to implement the view and get things going. `android` implementation provides you with four classes that can help you concentrate on writing logic, instead of paying attention to state saving, dealing with configuration changes and binding to your presenter.
+These classes are: `StinsonActivity`, `StinsonAppCompatActivity`, `StinsonFragment` and `StinsonSupportFragment`.
+Here's the example using `StinsonActivity` as base class:

 ```kotlin
 class LoginActivity : StinsonRxActivity<LoginView, LoginState, LoginPresenter>(), LoginView {